urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

   Constraints
-    Children must be in the same module as the parent sealed class (if the sealed class is in a named module) or in the same package (if the sealed class is in the unnamed module) Every permitted subclass must explicitly extend the sealed class Every permitted subclass must define a modifier: final, sealed, or non-sealed except for those which are inherently final like Enum or Record Example
+    Children must be in the same module as the parent sealed class (if the sealed class is in a named module) or in the same package (if the sealed class is in the unnamed module) Sealed classes can be located in different modules than their permitted subclasses, only if Parent module exports the package containing the sealed class Child module requires the parent module
+      Subclasses are explicitly listed in the sealed class’s permits clause by fully qualified name public sealed class Shape permits com.othermodule.Circle, com.othermodule.Square { ... }
+      Subclasses must be in the same runtime image Every permitted subclass must explicitly extend the sealed class Every permitted subclass must define a modifier: final, sealed, or non-sealed except for those which are inherently final like Enum or Record Example
-  Sealed classes and interfaces must always define they permitted classes
-    public sealed interface Service permits Car, Truck { }
+    Sealed classes and interfaces must always define they permitted classes public sealed interface Service permits Car, Truck { }
     A permitted subclass must define a modifier.
-It may be declared final to prevent any further extensions
-    public final class Truck extends Vehicle implements Service {}
+It may be declared final to prevent any further extensions public final class Truck extends Vehicle implements Service {}
     A permitted subclass may also be declared sealed.
-However, if we declare it non-sealed, then it’s open for extension
-    public non-sealed class Car extends Vehicle implements Service {}
+However, if we declare it non-sealed, then it’s open for extension public non-sealed class Car extends Vehicle implements Service {}

 New switch statements
   Must cover all possible input values, or contain a default case